lionkor/commandline/README.md

 com.write("hello, world!");
 ```

+## How to contribute?

+We roughly follow issue-driven development, as of v1.0.0.
+This means that any change you want to make should first be formulated in an issue.
+Then, it can be implemented on your own fork, and the issue referenced in the commit (like `fix #5`).
+Once PR'd and merged, it will automatically close the issue.

+Use the `.clang-format` and the `clang-format` tool to format your code before submitting.

 ## How does it work?

 To support reading and writing at the same time, it's using VT100 ANSI escape codes.
 This means that, on windows, you need to [enable those for your CMD terminal](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences?redirectedfrom=MSDN).